andykorth/oogcapitalmanagement/content/posts/what-we-know-about-gateways.md

 * You can build multiple gateways in orbit of one planet.
 * Governments can change the gateway destination with a motion.
-* Any gateway can recieve ships, even if it doesn't match the (volume or range) requirements to send a ship back through.
-This can be a feature, enabling triangular paths of gates, but can be a disadvantage if you accidentally strand a STL ship.
 * Gateways max out with 3 distance upgrades, and 5 upgrades total.

 ### The default gateway stats:

-We have potentially non-final stats for the starting un-upgraded gateway.
+We have stats for gateways and their upgrades.
 Observations about these values:

 * 200 jumps per day starting value- in my estimation this is a lot of jumps.
-* 1500 max ship volume.
+* 1500 max ship volume by default.
 This fits a starter ship (963 m3), a WCB (1488 m3), but not a standard 2k (2675m).
-We don't know how much space is added per size upgrade.
+One size upgrade allows all 2k ship configurations.
 * Distance starts at 10 parsecs and with 3 upgrades goes to a max of 25 parsecs.
-* We don't know about fuel consumption rates.

 ![Draft Gateway Stats ](/images/gateway-choices.png)